mingjingtang/postit2/README.md

   * We discussed and compared the trade-offs between different designs, and agreed to focus on high scalability.
 So the database is logically separate, the application layer taks the responsibility to maintain the entity relationship.
 Also, this requires us to use HTTP request/response or messaging to transfer data between services.

 * Data intercommunication
-  * Since the entitis are unlinked, so how to withdraw the correct data and compose them together is a challenge for us.
+  * Since the entities are unlinked, so how to withdraw the correct data and compose them together is a challenge for us.
 We made lots of graphs to help verify our thoughts.

 * RabbitMQ to use messaging mechanism
   * Messaging queue needs extra setup, while docker simplifies the setup and zuul can discover the service with little configuration
   * We use jackson to convert the object to JSON string for communication
+  * RabbitMQ use AMQP(Advanced Message Queuing Protocol), AMQP provides us with the capabilities to easily add in load balancing, and high availability, with guaranteed message deliveries.

 * Long starting up for docker-compose
   * At the beginning, the starting up time occupied a lot of our development time. we tried the maven go-offline solution shared by our classmate Davis Allen to speed up the starting up time.